AnakKemarinSore/ASII-Stock-Price-Prediction/README.md

 8. Pai, Ping-Feng & Lin, Chih-Sheng.
 (2005).
 A hybrid ARIMA and support vector machines model in stock price forecasting.
 Omega (Oxford), 33(6), pp.497–505.
 9. Papacharalampous, Georgia, Tyralis, Hristos & Koutsoyiannis, Demetris.
 (2018).
 Predictability of monthly temperature and precipitation using automatic time series forecasting methods.
 Acta geophysica, 66(4), pp.807–831.
 10. Plotly.
 (2021).
 Plotly Python Open Source Graphing Library Financial Charts.
 URL: https://plotly.com/python/financial-charts/

-# Disclaimer
-This project does not endorse any companies or particular stock.
-This project was conducted for educational purpose.
-Kindly consult experts before making any decision related to buying or selling of stocks.
-Cheers! :)